Small-scale embedded generation

 - Operating Guideline for LV networks with Embedded Generation (Unique ID: 240-81732810)

-and The Dead-Grid Safety lock specification and minimum safety requirements for LV
+and The Dead-Grid Safety lock specification minimum safety requirements for LV

-Information on these standards can be obtained by registering on the NRS website:
+Information on these standards can be obtained Step 2: Understand the legal and technical requirements, and more detail information can be obtained by registering on the Eskom website: https://scot.eskom.co.za

 Agreements with Eskom